Video Game / Dewy's Adventure

 series, but Dewy can also jump, attack, use special abilities, and even change forms, just like any other good platforming hero.
 It is one half of Konami's "storybook" duology for the Wii, alongside Elebits.

-The game takes place in a massive tree known as the Tree of Life
+The game takes place in a world given life by massive tree known as the Tree of Seven Colors

 , which is home to spirits known as Eaus that keep the balance of nature in check.
 Eaus are peaceful beings, but in times of strife, they have a protector: Dewy, an enchanted droplet of water who is summoned by the tree in times of need.
 The tree also has an old nemesis in the form of the Black Water: A sinister ooze that rains from the sky to poison the tree.
 As the latest chapter in this battle as old as time unfolds, the Black Water has managed to not only take all the Eaus hostage, but also steal all of the mystical Wonder Fruits from the tree.
 With the last of its strength, the manages to summon Dewy to combat the forces of the Black Water and reclaim all the fruits that keep nature in check.